The ‘c’ word. Credit. Maintaining good credit is key to healthy personal finance. It helps you access loans, mortgages and even phone contracts.

 - For earning cashback 💰

-Cashback credit cards reward you with an agreed percentage of what you spend on the card.
+Cashback credit cards reward you with an agreed percentage of what you spend on the card, though sometimes this may be restricted to certain retailers.

 - For travel insurance and frequent flyer miles ✈️